roman-milk/roman-milk.github.io/little-man-and-the-stupid-bitch.md

  "Jesus Christ Mellanie; you are a college graduate, top of your class so you can't be as dumb as you are sounding now.
 I left to keep from wrapping my hands around your throat and choking the hell out of you for fucking another man.
 How could you not understand that?"

  "But it didn't mean anything Rob.
 All it was was something to add so excitement to our sex life.
 Okay; maybe I should have prepared the ground a little better, but I wanted it to happen on my birthday so I probably moved faster than I should have."
-Report_Story #4